LastAncientOne/LastAncientOne/README.md

 ## Please leave a ⭐️ if you like or using my repositories for yourself to modify!

 ### Languages and Tools:
-mg src="https://raw.githubusercontent.com/devicons/devicon/master/icons/python/python-original.svg" alt="python" width="40" height="40"/>
+img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/python/python-original.svg" alt="python" width="40" height="40"/>

 <!--
 **LastAncientOne/LastAncientOne** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.